coastalgit/flight-plan/GENERATOR.md

 ## IMPORTANT NOTES

-**Preview → Discuss → Confirm → Execute:**
+**Apply Pattern:**
-- ALWAYS triggered via FLIGHT-PLAN-INIT.md first (which shows preview)
+- ALWAYS triggered via `flight-plan init apply` command
-- DO NOT execute generation without explicit confirmation
+- FLIGHT-PLAN-INIT.md handles preview with `flight-plan init`
-- Wait for user to say "generate our flight plan" or similar
+- This file (GENERATOR) is ONLY called when user says "flight-plan init apply"
-- Have natural conversation during preview phase
+- DO NOT execute generation without "apply" in the command
-- NO automatic "Proceed? (y/n)" prompts
+- Preview happens in FLIGHT-PLAN-INIT.md, execution happens here

 **Extraction, Not Invention:**
 - Do NOT invent details not in PRD